IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-into-zospt-cics-region.md

 2. Provision your CICS region.

    Use the `--name` option to specify a name for the container that is easy to remember for use in later commands.
-This may take several minutes.
+The provisioning steps may take several minutes to complete.

    ```console
    zowe zos-uss issue ssh "zospt run cics_55_nodejs --name my_cics_region"